apache/dolphinscheduler-website/docs/en-us/1.3.5/user_doc/kubernetes-deployment.md

 The default username is `admin` and the default password is `dolphinscheduler123`

+Please refer to the `Quick Start` in the chapter [User Manual](/en-us/docs/1.3.5/user_doc/quick-start.html) to explore how to use DolphinScheduler

 ## Uninstalling the Chart

 To uninstall/delete the `dolphinscheduler` deployment: